tedtoal/XPT2046_Touchscreen_TT/README.md

 ## Changes to Paul Stoffregen's XPT_2046_Touchscreen with function for setting thresholds

 *XPT2046_Touchscreen_TT* is an Arduino C++ library that supports the XPT2046 resistive touchscreen controllers used on many low cost TFT displays.
-It is a copy of the library made by Paul Stoffregen named *XPT_2046_Touchscreen*, with new functions and files added to support **mapping touchscreen coordinates to display coordinates, calibrating that mapping, and changing the touch pressure threshold.**
+It is a copy of the library made by Paul Stoffregen named *XPT_2046_Touchscreen*, with new functions and files added to support **touch and release events, mapping touchscreen coordinates to display coordinates, calibrating that mapping, and changing the touch pressure threshold.**

 ## List of changes to Paul Stoffregen's version of the library

-**1.** Add new code files *TS_ILI9341_map.h* and *.cpp*, and new example program file *ILI9341Calibrate.ino*, to support **mapping touchscreen coordinates to/from TFT LCD display coordinates** and **provide support for calibrating the touchscreen-to-TFT mapping**.
+**1.** Add new code files *TS_ILI9341.h* and *.cpp*, and new example program files *TouchEvents.ino and ILI9341Calibrate.ino*, to support **touch and release events, mapping touchscreen coordinates to/from TFT LCD display coordinates, and calibrating the touchscreen-to-TFT mapping**.

 **2.** New function *setThresholds()* allows **dynamically setting the pressure thresholds** previously hard-coded as Z_THRESHOLD and Z_THRESHOLD_INT, now stored in variables Z_Threshold and Z_Threshold_Int.
 (The defines of Z_THRESHOLD and Z_THRESHOLD_INT were moved from *XPT2046_Touchscreen_TT.cpp* to *XPT2046_Touchscreen_TT.h*.)